-placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees.
+If robots collide during the autonomous placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees.

-The robots have a maximum of 45 seconds 30 seconds to reach their positions.
-If all the robots have reached legal positions and have stopped, or if 45 seconds have 30 seconds has passed, the robots will be switched into the set state, in which they must stop walking.
+The robots have a maximum of 45 seconds to reach their positions.
+If all the robots have reached legal positions and have stopped, or if 45 seconds have passed, the robots will be switched into the set state, in which they must stop walking.
 Each robot that is not at a legal position at this point in time will be placed manually by the assistant referees to the positions as shown in Figure 8.
 Robots that are legally positioned will not be moved by the assistant referees unless a manual position is requested by the team leader.

 There are extra restrictions on the legal positions of manually positioned robots.
-The kicking-off robot is placed on shall be 50cm away from the center circle, right in front of the penalty mark.
+The kicking-off robot is placed on the center circle, right in front of the penalty mark.
 Its feet touch the line, but they are not inside the center circle.
-The second field player of the attacking team is placed while one robot of the team receiving the kick-off shall be just in front of one corner of the penalty area.
-The other robots shall be on the left and on the right of the goal posts on the height of the penalty mark.
+The second field player of the attacking team is placed in front of one of the goal posts on the height of the penalty mark.
 The robots of the defending team shall be in front of the corners of their own penalty area.
 As autonomously placed robots are allowed to be much closer to the ball, successful autonomous placement results in a significant advantage over manual placement.